yynnooot/TTP-Comprehensive-Coding-Challenge/README.md

 ## Setup

-This project was bootstrapped with Fullstack Academy's Boilermaker.
+This project was bootstrapped with Fullstack Academy's Boilermaker

+It was built with: NodeJS, Express, React, Redux, PostgreSQL, Sequelize

 To use this project, you'll need to take the following steps: